Sharon Johnson Coleman: Notable cases

-Judge Coleman has presided over a number of high-profile cases.
+Coleman has presided over a number of high-profile cases.
 Among those are a ruling that enabled same sex couples to marry in February 2014 in advance of the June 2014 effective date for same sex marriages in Illinois.

-During a patent infringement case revolving around electronic trading software patents in 2011, Judge Coleman granted default judgment to Chicago-based Trading Technologies International Inc. after Rosenthal Collins and Trading Technologies counter-sued each other and litigated for nearly six years.
-Judge Coleman also ordered sanctions against Rosenthal Collins after finding that a company witness had wiped computer disks that allegedly contained evidence relevant to the case and misrepresented his actions to the court.
+During a patent infringement case revolving around electronic trading software patents in 2011, Coleman granted default judgment to Chicago-based Trading Technologies International Inc. after Rosenthal Collins and Trading Technologies counter-sued each other and litigated for nearly six years.
+Coleman also ordered sanctions against Rosenthal Collins after finding that a company witness had wiped computer disks that allegedly contained evidence relevant to the case and misrepresented his actions to the court.

-In 2015, Judge Coleman sentenced former state Representative Derrick Smith to five months in prison for a bribery conviction related to pocketing a bribe from a purported day care.
+In 2015, Coleman sentenced former state Representative Derrick Smith to five months in prison for a bribery conviction.
 Smith also was ordered to serve a year of supervised release and complete 360 hours of community service.

-In March 2024, Judge Coleman ruled that a federal statute, 18 U.S.C.
+In March 2024, Coleman ruled that a federal statute, 18 U.S.C.
 922(g)(5), which prohibits aliens who are either illegally or unlawfully in the United States or admitted to the United States under a nonimmigrant visa (the latter class has some exceptions listed at 18 U.S.C.
 922(y)(2)) from possessing firearms was facially constitutional, but unconstitutional as applied to the defendant in United States v.
 Carbajal-Flores.
-Judge Coleman previously denied the defendant's motion to dismiss on two separate occasions, but reconsidered her previous denials after the United States Supreme Court's new test for gun restrictions in New York State Rifle & Pistol Association v.
+Coleman previously denied the defendant's motion to dismiss on two separate occasions, but reconsidered her previous denials after the United States Supreme Court's new test for gun restrictions in New York State Rifle & Pistol Association v.
 Bruen, was clarified by the Seventh Circuit Court of Appeals in Atkinson v.
 Garland.
 The decision was also based on United States v.
 Meza-Rodriguez, in which the Seventh Circuit held that the Second Amendment applies in some circumstances to unauthorized noncitizens.
-Judge Coleman's ruling did not strike down the noncitizen-in-possession statute, but instead invalidated one provision as it was applied to the specific defendant in Carbajal-Flores.
+Coleman's ruling did not strike down the noncitizen-in-possession statute, but instead invalidated one provision as it was applied to the specific defendant in Carbajal-Flores.
 However, her ruling was reported as holding that "illegal migrants can carry guns."
 In United States v.
-Sing Ledezman, decided before Judge Coleman's Carbajal-Flores ruling, a Texas federal judge applied Bruen and found the same noncitizen-in-possession statute facially unconstitutional.
+Sing Ledezman, decided before Coleman's Carbajal-Flores ruling, a Texas federal judge applied Bruen and found the same noncitizen-in-possession statute facially unconstitutional.